QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 And here is some help for `initialize`

 * you should not code it in one go, simply write a bit of it
   * `#authorList` is `this.authorsObservableList`.
 You need to link an observable list with the view (usersListView).
-Then if the list is changed, then the view will change.
+If the list is changed, then the view will change.
-  * some methods are written in the subject !!!
+  * some methods that you could use are written inside the subject !!!
   * your class implements `implements ListChangeListener<String>` meaning you got a listener for the listview changes but you have to add it.
 The teacher gave this code ``usersListView.getSelectionModel().getSelectedItems().addListener(this);``.
   * `Set #graphicsOnlyMenuItem to true` : set selected